tlarok/blender-fbximporter/README.md

 # blender-fbximporter
-blender addon for creating havok/hkt scene file with all needed settings for creating cloth
+blender addon for creating havok/hkt scene file with all needed settings for creating physics

 Requirements